 In the emergency department, if the mechanism of injury suggests potentially severe or multiple injuries (as in a high-speed motor vehicle crash or fall from a height), patients are first evaluated from head to toe for serious injuries to all organ systems and, if needed, are resuscitated (see Approach to the Trauma Patient Approach to the Trauma Patient Injury is the number one cause of death for people aged 1 to 44.
-In the US, there were 243,039 trauma deaths in 2017, about 70% being accidental.
-Of intentional injury deaths, more than 70%... read more ).
+In the US, there were 278,345 trauma deaths in 2020, about 70% of which were accidental.
+Of intentional injury deaths, more than... read more ).
 Patients, especially if a hip dislocation is suspected, are evaluated for hemorrhagic shock Hypovolemic shock Shock is a state of organ hypoperfusion with resultant cellular dysfunction and death.
 Mechanisms may involve decreased circulating volume, decreased cardiac output, and vasodilation, sometimes... read more due to occult blood loss.
 If a limb is injured, it is immediately evaluated for open wounds and symptoms or signs of neurovascular injury (numbness, paresis, poor perfusion) and compartment syndrome Compartment Syndrome Compartment syndrome is increased tissue pressure within a closed fascial space, resulting in tissue ischemia.
 The earliest symptom is pain out of proportion to the severity of injury.
 Diagnosis... read more (eg, pain out of proportion to injuries, pallor, paresthesias, coolness, pulselessness).

 Patients should be checked for fractures and other musculoskeletal injuries as well as dislocations; sometimes parts of this evaluation are deferred until fracture is excluded.